 - Bring food and drinks as on-site restaurants may be closed

-While COVID-19 put a temporary pause on Oregon’s attractions, new guidelines by the Oregon Health Authority have made it possible for museums, aquariums, galleries and shops to safely reopen with new protocols to keep everyone safe.
+While COVID-19 put a temporary pause on Oregon’s attractions, new guidelines by the Oregon Health Authority have made it possible for museums, aquariums, galleries and shops to safely reopen with protocols to keep everyone safe.
 (Regulations for entertainment establishments vary depending on which part of the state you’re in, so be sure to check your county’s Risk Level status, which determines capacity limits and whether or not a venue can offer indoor dining.)

 This is great news for many who’ve felt cooped up and are longing to check out the latest art installation or family-friendly exhibits.
-Before you head out, make sure to bring your face covering — they are required for everyone age 5 and up in all indoor public facilities statewide, and outdoors whenever it’s not possible to keep 6 feet of distance.
-Here are some other tips and changes to keep in mind to make your trip safe and fun for all when it’s safe to travel.
+Before you head out, make sure to bring your face covering — some businesses are requiring them for visitors.
+Here are some other things to keep in mind to make sure your trip to Oregon’s attractions is safe and enjoyable.

 Buy Your Ticket in Advance

-Along with the Oregon Coast Aquarium, other attractions across the state are opting for staggered entry times to help manage the amount of people inside a building at one time.
+Along with the Oregon Coast Aquarium, other attractions across the state are opting for staggered entry times to help manage the number of people inside a building at one time.
 (The aquarium is also currently requiring reservations.)
 The Oregon Museum of Science and Industry (OMSI) in Portland and the High Desert Museum in Bend are both offering timed-entry tickets.
 While you may be able to walk in without a ticket if capacity allows, availability will depend on the day, time and attraction’s popularity.
 In general, it’s best to purchase tickets beforehand, especially if you have your heart set on a certain attraction.
 OMSI, for example, strongly encourages online ticket purchases, which can be redeemed by presenting a ticket order via cellphone or by picking up physical tickets at the museum’s front desk.

 Smaller Group Sizes